Advanced Amazon PPC Strategies: Advanced Rules Configurations

 High volume will be defined differently depending on the account.
 This rule will be most effective in conjunction with the traditional Prestozon isolation rule.
 Note that the negative in the traditional performance campaign will ensure these high-volume search terms remain isolated.
 Also note that in this example, I source from the auto and research campaign.
 This means that I will take the sales from those campaigns into account for the search term, some may choose to only use the performance campaign as a source.

 Advanced Strategy: Cascade Rules

 Some account managers want to immediately promote out of the auto campaigns in order to gain control of search terms quickly, but they don’t immediately want to put untested search terms into their performance campaigns.
-For account managers that want to setup a tiered promotion structure, they can use what I like to call Cascade Rules.
-This is a set of two or more rules that sequentially promote up into the next tier of specificity.
+Account managers that want to set up a tiered promotion structure, can use what I like to call Cascade Rules.
+This is a set of two or more rules that sequentially promote up to the next tier of specificity.